What is your full-time job?

 Writing is the key to all thought processing.
 The news courses helped me to formulate my ideas, and they helped me in my sales presentations later in life.
 They also gave me an understanding on how the news side operates.

-What did your career path to the Star look like?
+What did your career path to the Missouri Press Association look like?

 After I graduated, I worked for the Wichita Falls (Texas) Times and Record News in advertising for a year and half.
-Then I felt a desire to get back to Missouri, so I wrote three letters — one to the Springfield News-Leader, one to the St. Louis Post-Dispatch and one to the Star.
+Then I felt a desire to get back to Missouri, so I wrote three letters – one to the Springfield News-Leader, one to the St. Louis Post-Dispatch and one to The Kansas City Star.
 The Star hired me as a sales person in retail advertising.
+I worked at The Star for 33 years in various management positions, including oversight of our expansion into digital and interactive opportunities.
+I also served as group publisher of the Cass County Democrat Missourian, the Belton Star Herald, the Lee’s Summit Journal and the Olathe News.

 Do you have any career regrets?

 If I had to give an example of one regret, it would be when I was one year out of school.
 I was working in Wichita Falls, Texas, and I was offered the sports anchor position for the 6 p.m. and 10 p.m. newscasts at a local station.
-The pay, though, was 33 percent less than I was making at the time so I passed.
+The pay, though, was a third less than I was making at the time, so I passed.
 Looking back, I should have taken that chance and gotten the experience.
 What I didn’t realize then is that I could have could have gone back to my original field of study if I didn’t like being an anchor.
 Who knows, I could have been on ESPN today.
-The lesson is that you must have the attitude of taking a chance and trying something that you feel uncomfortable in.
+The lesson is that you must have the attitude of taking a chance and trying something that you feel uncomfortable in doing.

-I’ve been on the board for about six years.
-My role is to advise the present Missourian staff on opportunities and possibilities that may exist from an outside prospective.
-All board members come from geographically different areas — some of us are from Missouri, some from Florida, and the like.
+My role as president of the Missourian board was to provide an outside perspective and advise the staff on opportunities and possibilities.
+All board members come from geographically different areas – some of us are from Missouri, some from Florida and the like.
 Work-wise, not all of us are news people as I am an advertising person.

-What is the most interesting aspect of being a board member?
+What was the most interesting aspect of being a board member?

 Realistically, it’s to help the Missourian become as vibrant an information medium as it can be.
 As an advertising person, I want the Missourian to be profitable.